-Scenario 1: Fast economic recovery Scenario 2: Gradual return to economic growth Scenario 3: Slow economic recovery FTA with the EU negotiated by the end of 2020.
+Scenario 1: Scenario 2: Scenario 3: Fast economic recovery Gradual return to economic growth Slow economic recovery Canada-style FTA with the EU enters into force in January 2021.
 Notwithstanding increased levels of corporate debt, London businesses are successful in continuing to export to the EU while reorientating part of their exports to other countries with which the UK has FTAs in place.
 Post-Brexit migration regime softened to allow more socially valuable workers (e.g. carers).
 Little impact of pandemic on inter-UK migration.
-Canada style FTA with the EU negotiated by the end of 2020 or shortly thereafter following an extension of the transition period.
-Notwithstanding increased levels of corporate debt, London businesses are successful in continuing to export to the EU while reorientating part of their exports to other countries with which the UK has FTAs in place.
+Canada-style FTA with the EU enters into force in January 2021.
+Notwithstanding increased levels of corporate debt, London businesses are successful in continuing to export to the EU while re-orientating part of their exports to other countries with which the UK has FTAs in place.
 Post-Brexit migration regime introduced as planned.
 Little impact of pandemic on inter-UK migration.
 No FTA with the EU at the end of 2020, WTO trade with the EU thereafter.
 High level of indebtedness among London firm hampers their efforts to re-orientate their exports to other countries with which the UK has FTAs in place.
 Post-Brexit migration regime combined with lower labour mobility leads to zero net migration, leading to skills and labour shortages.
 This is due to a fall in EU migration and zero uptick in high skilled migration from the rest of the world.
 Decline in inward migration from the rest of the UK due to slower long-term growth in the capital and a change in attitude to the safety of living and working in a large city.